 We stayed in to Quogue, a special little spot in the Hamptons where Andrew and I first started dating and used to spend our summers pre-kids.
 It’s really so beautiful with the best beaches, good friends, and just an all around special spot for us.
 Andrew likes to jokingly refer to it as “the land of milk and honey” and while I don’t even know what he’s talking about, it’s pretty amazing.
 Andrew grew up coming out to Quogue with his family, so he has many lifelong friends out there that have become my friends as well and the area is full of fun summer memories.
-The town itself is tiny without too much going on, but Westhampton is a short drive and has tons more stores, restaurants, etc. We spent a lot of time walking around Westhampton, grabbing lunch (Margarita Grille is one of my faves, mostly because you can sit outside and it’s loud and casual so James can be screaming and no one cares; other faves include Baby Moon for pizza, The Patio, Post Stop Cafe for lunch, The Apron Cafe and Eckart’s for brunch, and John Scott’s for cocktails), looking for new shoes for James (he outgrew almost all his shoes while we there) and some beach toys, and getting way too many ice cream cones (we hit up just about every ice cream spot in town and there are more than a few!).
+It’s a great central location for all the best Hamptons activities for toddlers.
+The town itself is tiny without too much going on, but Westhampton is a short drive and has a lot more stores, restaurants, etc. We spent a lot of time walking around Westhampton, grabbing lunch (Margarita Grille is one of my faves, mostly because you can sit outside and it’s loud and casual so James can be screaming and no one cares; other faves include Baby Moon for pizza, The Patio, Post Stop Cafe for lunch, The Apron Cafe and Eckart’s for brunch, and John Scott’s for cocktails), looking for new shoes for James (he outgrew almost all his shoes while we there) and some beach toys, and getting way too many ice cream cones (we hit up just about every ice cream spot in town and there are more than a few!).

 We rented a small beach house with a big backyard and screened in porch, which we spent lots of time on.
 James and Dakota loved running around the backyard.
 It made meals easy – we barbecued a lot and ate in the screened in porch, which is in many ways much better than going out to eat when you have a toddler who can’t sit still and a dog you left inside all day while you were at the beach.
 It also allowed us to have friends over a few nights and be social without worrying about finding a sitter or trying to make James behave at a restaurant.